By Rich Katz, Founder and Managing Director

 Buffalo.Agency’s Founder and Managing Director was selected to attend.
-So were Peter Hill and Alex Elmore, Chairman / CEO and President, respectively, of Billy Casper Golf, Buffalo’s parent company.
+So were Peter Hill and Alex Elmore, Chairman / CEO and President, respectively, of Indigo Golf Partners, Buffalo’s parent company.

 Proudly, the C-Suite from 12 Buffalo clients also absorbed the content.
 They were 18Birdies, Arccos, Audubon International, Bridgestone Golf, Destination Kohler (Whistling Straits), ECCO, Global Value Commerce, GOLFTEC, PGA of America, Golf Course Superintendents Association of America, Topgolf and World Golf Foundation / WE ARE GOLF.

 In addition, former PGA TOUR Commissioner Tim Finchem was presented the 2018 Graffis Award.
 Named in honor of NGF founders Herb and Joe Graffis, it honors leaders who extensively contribute to the business of golf and advancement of the game.